External Ids for SYNGR2 Gene

 This gene encodes an integral membrane protein containing four transmembrane regions and a C-terminal cytoplasmic tail that is tyrosine phosphorylated.
 The exact function of this protein is unclear, but studies of a similar rat protein suggest that it may play a role in regulating membrane traffic in non-neuronal cells.
 The gene belongs to the synaptogyrin gene family.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Feb 2016]

 GeneCards Summary for SYNGR2 Gene

 SYNGR2 (Synaptogyrin 2) is a Protein Coding gene.
+Diseases associated with SYNGR2 include Charcot-Marie-Tooth Disease, Type 4D and Leukoencephalopathy With Vanishing White Matter.
 An important paralog of this gene is SYNGR1.

 May play a role in regulated exocytosis.
 In neuronal cells, modulates the localization of synaptophysin/SYP into synaptic-like microvesicles and may therefore play a role in the formation and/or the maturation of this vesicles.
 May also play a role in GLUT4 storage and transport to the plasma membrane.

 (Microbial infection) May play a role in the assembly of cytoplasmic inclusion bodies required for SFTS phlebovirus replication.